csmcoding/OCTO/README.md

 ### Linux

-Linux packaging is the primary release path and should be built on Linux with the required native headers installed.
+Linux packaging is implemented and verified on Linux with the required native headers installed.

 ### Windows